J35P312/SVDB/README.md

 ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/integrated_sv_map/

 #Install:
-Dependencies: SVDB has been tested on python 2.7.11, and requires sciKit-learn as well as numpy.
+Dependencies: SVDB has been tested on python 2.7.11, and requires sciKit-learn v0.15.2 as well as numpy.
-These two packages may be installed using pip:

-pip install numpy

-pip install -U scikit-learn

 SVDB is installed using the following command

 python setup.py install